univert/aclcache/README.md

 The tool borrows basic ideas from [clcache][] and enhance the functionality of clcache.
 Aclcache supports compilation scenarios previsouly not possible with other compiler cache implementations.
-Currently aclache support the following functionalities:
+Currently aclcache support the following functionalities:

 - Precompiled header support for compiler cache:
 - PDB files support